Skip to main content

 We just need all of the below info for your passport to be considered fully certified.
 This is important for us to be able to confirm the passport is yours.
 Please show this to your certifier so they can include all of the statements and details we need.

-1. Your passport will need a certification date in the last 3 months.
+• Your passport certification date in the last 3 months

-4. Certifier's details: full name, occupation, signature, and date of certification.
+• The certifier's details: Full name, occupation, signature, and date of certification

-The person certifying your document needs to be one of the below:
+The person certifying your document needs to be one of the following:

-• Justice of the Peace (terrible website, free service!)
+• Justice of the Peace (a free service)

-• Kaumātua (as verified through a reputable source)
+• Kaumātua (as verified through a known source)

 • Registered NZ teacher